e-tidemo/new-years-quiz/README.md

   - ## Imagery
   ![Background image](assets/images/pexels-sebastian-hietsch-10967.webp)
-  The imagery for the background was chosen to fit the theme of New Year's Eve and it needed to have enough details that the blur effect was effective enough.
-I also chose an image without text that would not distract from the contents of the webpage.
+  The imagery for the background was chosen to fit the theme of New Year's Eve and I chose an image without text that would not distract from the contents of the quiz.

   - ## Typography
   Google fonts were used to import two different fonts: